-For example, simple processes such as digitising the prescription process increase pharmacy efficiency, and provide transparency and accessibility for patients.
+For example, relatively simple technical processes such as digitising prescription services have been shown to increase pharmacy efficiency, improve the customer experience, and provide transparency and accessibility for patients.
 Similarly, providing patients with online portals to manage their appointments and medicines has revolutionised how the public can access healthcare.

 Meanwhile, technological advances in AI have spearheaded valuable developments in detecting and treating ailments.
 And wearables have proven a valuable asset in healthcare, as well as helping us manage our own health.

 In this article, we will examine several of the areas of bespoke software development and technology that has had an impact on the medical industry.
 We’ll also include links to further reading for each topic to satisfy your curiosity.

 Artificial Intelligence Will Help us Understand Disease and Develop More Effective Treatment

 The advance of AI and the application of network algorithms have been helping us in our daily lives for some time.
 However, one of the most exciting developments is in the practical application within medicine.